KennaSecurity/All_Samples/external-vulns-upload/readme.md

 - last_seen_column = column in CSV which contains the last seen date of the vulnerability
 - first_found_column = column in CSV which contains the first found data of the vulnerability
 - due_date_column = column in CSV which contains the due date for the vulnerability
+- status_column = column in the CSV which contains the status (open, closed, false_positive or risk_accepted)
+- identifier_column = column in the CSV which contains the unique identifier the scanner uses for the vulnerability

 Debug flag available in ruby code to flip on detailed debugging code.